SatwikMahajan007/Smart_Virtual_Assistant_Project-/README.md

 # Installation
 Ensure you have Python installed (recommended: Python 3.8 or newer).
 This project relies on several external libraries to function correctly, including tools for speech processing, automation, text-to-speech conversion, web interactions, and data retrieval.
 To avoid compatibility issues, it’s recommended to install the required dependencies using the commands below.
 # Required Libraries
-pyautogui – Enables automation of mouse and keyboard actions (pip install pyautogui)<br>
+pyautogui – Enables automation of mouse and keyboard actions</br>
+(pip install pyautogui)<br>
 speechrecognition – Provides speech-to-text functionality (pip install speechrecognition)<br>